 Jane advises that when holding the second colour in your left hand, be careful not to pull the yarn too tightly as this may cause puckering.
 The pretty beret is knitted in four delicate shades of a soft DK weight acrylic yarn though a wool based yarn would work equally well.

-All patterns have been generously donated to the project by MSF supporters and are available for your knitting pleasure.
-In return, we ask that you make a donation to p/hop based on the hours of enjoyment you will get from knitting these patterns.
+All patterns have been generously donated to the project by designers to raise funds for MSF and are available for your knitting and crocheting pleasure.
+In return, we ask that you make a donation to p/hop based on the hours of enjoyment you will get from these patterns. p/hop is based on an honesty box system and the amount you donate is completely up to you!
 Making your donation is easy.

 It’s easy to make your donation for your p/hop pattern, just click on the button below.
 You can donate in UK Pounds, Euros, US Dollars, HKD, SGD, CAD, AED and AUD.